bigbio/pgatk/docs/use-cases.md

 ---

-## 5. Patient-Specific Database from WGS/WES
+## USE CASE 6: Patient-Specific Database from WGS/WES

 When matched whole-genome or whole-exome sequencing data is available for a sample, build a personalized protein database from the patient's own